natenka/pyneng-book-en/docs/source/book/25_db/where.rst

 WHERE
 ~~~~~

-WHERE operator is used to specify the query.
-With the help of this operator it is possible to specify certain conditions under which the data are selected.
-If condition is met the corresponding value is returned from the table, if not - it is not returned.
+WHERE operator is used to specify a query.
+With the help of this operator it is possible to specify certain conditions under which data is selected.
+If condition is met the corresponding value is returned from table, if not - it is not returned.

 Now there are only two enties in *switch* table: